-The designee(s) will convene the SMWC and facilitate development of and updates to the wellness policy, and will ensure each school's compliance with the policy.
+The designee(s) will convene the SMWC and facilitate the development of and updates to the wellness policy and will ensure each school's compliance with the policy.

-The designated official for oversight is Mary Gangelhoff, elementary principal.
+The designated official for oversight is Peter Roufs, PK - 12 principal.

 The name(s), title(s), and contact information (email address is sufficient) of these individual(s) are: